supratikkoley/astrotak-app/README.md

 # astrologer_app

-It is an example astrologer application.
+It is an example of astrologer application.

 ## Download APKs